shehanbandara/PredictNBAMVP/README.md

 ## Conclusions: ##
 The models have Joel Embiid narrowly winning the MVP over Nikola Jokic, and Luka Dončić coming in third.
+** The 2021-2022 NBA MVP is Nikola Jokic, with Joel Embiid coming in second place, and Giannis Antetokounmpo coming in third place. **